Biometris/LMMsolver/cran-comments.md

 ## Major release

-Extra arguments to some functions and mostly minor bugfixes
+Generalizations in some of the functions, increased efficiency and some minor bugfixes

 ----

 ## Test environments

-* local Windows 10 install, R 4.3.2
+* local Windows 10 install, R 4.3.3
 * winbuilder (develop)
 * Ubuntu (on github actions, devel and release)
 * macOS (on github actions, release)
-* R-hub (devel and release)

 ----